isomerpages/cda-corp/news-and-events/news/_posts/2024-10-28-post-Interview: Human Challenge Study Takeaways from Associate Professor Barnaby Edward Young.md

 <div class="isomer-image-wrapper">
 <img style="width: 60%;" height="auto" width="100%" alt="" src="/images/CDA_Social_Media_Deck___11.jpg">
 </div>
-<h4>In this enlightening podcast episode, we delve into the world of human challenge studies with Associate Professor X, a leading expert in the field.
+<h4>In this enlightening podcast episode, we delve into the world of human challenge studies with Associate Professor Young, a leading expert in the field.
 Here are the key takeaways from our discussion:</h4>
 <ol>
 <li>
 <p><strong>Definition of Human Challenge Studies</strong> Associate Professor
-X explains that human challenge studies involve deliberately exposing volunteers to pathogens under controlled conditions to study infections and test potential treatments or vaccines.</p>
+Young explains that human challenge studies involve deliberately exposing volunteers to pathogens under controlled conditions to study infections and test potential treatments or vaccines.</p>
 </li>
 <li>
 <p><strong>Ethical Considerations</strong> The professor emphasises the rigorous